 11. The Callback

 Reference something from earlier in the conversation later on.
 This shows active listening and creates a sense of coherent dialogue.
+Demonstrating that you've genuinely heard what they've said is one of the rarest and most valued communication skills.

 "Going back to what you mentioned about the team's focus on innovation—I think my background in [X] would really contribute to that."